 Each Light has a Target Intensity property which can be set using a script or other code.
 Attempting to set the Target Intensity outside the Minimum Intensity to Maximum Intensity range will result in the Target Intensity being set to the relevant limit.

-Back to the Light Table help page.
+JMRI Light Table help page.